 12) Apex Distance:- The distance from the mid-point of the curve to the point of intersection (PI) is called apex distance or external distance.
 It is denoted by E.

-B) Horizontal Curve
+B) Vertical Curve

 A vertical curve is used to join two intersecting grade lines of railway, highway or other routs to smooth out the change in vertical motion.

 An abrupt change in the rate of grade would be either injurious or dangerous while a vehicle passing over it.

 Thus, the verticle curve contributes to the safety, comfort and appearance.

 A verticle curve may be either circular or parabolic.
 But a parabolic curve is preferred due to simplicity of calculating offset for setting out the verticle curve.

 A parabolic curve provides the best riding qualities as the rate of change of slope of a parabola is constant.

 The gradient or grade may be defined as a proportional rise or fall between two points along a straight line.